Skip to main content

 As part of my PhD, I aim to understand the impact of the different aspects of oral processing on the nutrient intake in older adults and address their nutritional needs through foods that conform with their oral processing capability.

-Mary Okeudo-Cogan
+Dr. Mary Okeudo-Cogan

-Elizabeth Tenorio
+Elizabeth Tenorio-Garcia

 PhD Student,